 (CSED).
 Theory and practice in visual merchandising (display); including retail interior planning, window display techniques, display creation, planning promotions, and determining budgets.

 MRCH 3104 - Housing and Related Arts (3)

 (CSED).
 Elements and principles of design applied to selection of housing and related home furnishings.

 MRCH 3204 - Residential Kitchen Planning (3)

 (CSED).
 (Same as ART 3204).
 Design aspects of residential kitchens and their relationship to housing; basic kitchen planning principles based on NKBA guidelines, trends in socio-economic, multi-cultural, universal design; selection, use, care of appliances.
 PREREQUISITE: MRCH 3104, or permission of instructor.
 Spring only.

 MRCH 3206 - Merchandising Systems (3)

 (CSED).
 Analysis of formulas used to plan and control the flow of merchandise through the use of both computer and manual systems.
-PREREQUISITE: Satisfactory completion of the General Education mathematics requirements and ACCT 2010 or ACC 1104.
+PREREQUISITE: Satisfactory completion of the General Education mathematics requirements.
+ACCT 2010 is recommended.